-3 Cameron County Extension Agent, Texas A&M AgriLife Extension Service, San Benito, TX shrimping vessels and dockside pounds.
+3 Cameron County Extension Agent, Texas A&M AgriLife Extension Service, San Benito, TX employment is greater than employment in the best year because jobs are calculated based on the number of shrimping vessels and dockside pounds.
 The best year based on dockside value was not year with the largest harvest by weight due to variations in price.